Be Wild, Stay Wild at Sherburne National Wildlife Refuge!

 - Contribute to interpretive signs, spotting scopes, brochures, and other visitor amenities.

-- Help us build our endowment fund to provide ongoing support for refuge nature education programs.
+- Help us build our endowment fund to provide ongoing support for refuge programs.

 We are an all-volunteer organization, so your membership dues or other contribution will go directly to promote the refuge and support projects such as those just mentioned.

-MEMBERSHIP: Members receive a quarterly newsletter, 10% discount at the Friends of Sherburne Eagle's Nest Nature Store, notification about special events, and the opportunity to provide active support for wildlife, nature education, and habitat conservation.
-Membership dues and donations are tax-deductible to the extent allowed by law.
+MEMBERSHIP: Members receive a quarterly newsletter, 10% discount at the Friends of Sherburne Eagle's Nest Nature Store, and notification about special events.